-- Single Family, detached dwellings only are eligible for assistance and must contain between one and four bedrooms.
-Condominiums, townhomes, duplexes, triplexes or four-plexes, mobile homes, recreational vehicles, and boats are not eligible.
-Multi-family structures are not eligible.
-Rent to own, bond for deed and lease to own properties are not eligible. - The property must not be in bankruptcy - The property taxes must be current on the property. - Title must be clear with no liens or judgments. - Modular housing structures are eligible.
+- The property must not be in bankruptcy - The property taxes must be current on the property. - Title must be clear with no liens or judgments. - Modular housing structures are eligible.
 A modular home is built in sections at a factory, transported to the building site on truck beds, and then joined together by local contractors.
-Modular homes are built to conform to all state, local or regional building codes at their destinations.

-- All properties must be located within the jurisdiction of Richland County and outside of the limits of the City of Columbia. - Properties may be rehabilitated only. - Properties must have basic amenities of an oven, stovetop and refrigerator. - Upon completion, the single family homes must meet Housing Quality Standards (or current standards), local Richland County building code requirements, and benefit low-moderate income persons earning 80% or less of Area Median Income as defined by HUD and detailed in the Housing and Community Development Act of 1974 (HCDA) Title I, 105(a). - Property owner must certify that rental rates for a minimum of 51% of the total units will be at or below low-moderate income limits for a period of at least 5 years.
-The units occupied by lowmoderate income households must comply, at a minimum, with the High HOME rent limits published by HUD under the HOME program through the affordability period.
-Compliance with rent limits is calculated in the same manner as HUD programs. - Units are not required to have been rental stock prior to application for assistance, however must be rented to certified LMI households if awarded repair funds. - Housing units located where federal assistance is not permitted by federal regulation or within runway clear zones of either a civil of military airport are not eligible. - Property owner must provide matching funding equal to 25% of total project costs.
+Modular homes are built to conform to all state, local or regional building codes at their destinations. - All properties must be located within the jurisdiction of Richland County and outside of the limits of the City of Columbia. - Properties may be rehabilitated only. - Properties must have basic amenities of an oven, stovetop and refrigerator. - Upon completion, the single family homes must meet Housing Quality Standards (or current standards), local Richland County building code requirements, and benefit low-moderate income persons earning 80% or less of Area Median Income as defined by HUD and detailed in the Housing and Community Development Act of 1974 (HCDA) Title I, 105(a). - Units are not required to have been rental stock prior to application for assistance, however must be rented to certified LMI households if awarded repair funds. - Housing units located where federal assistance is not permitted by federal regulation or within runway clear zones of either a civil or military airport are not eligible. - Property owner must provide matching funding equal to 25% of total project costs.
 The matching portion is capped at 25% of the base rehabilitation amount, excluding accessibility costs. - If there are accessibility and/or relocation needs for one or more tenants, property owner will provide up to \$10,000 for accessibility improvements and up to an additional \$5,000 for relocation assistance.
-All costs paid by the property owner for accessibility improvements will count towards the required 25% owner match.
+All costs paid by the property owner for accessibility improvements will count towards the required 25% owner match, however any funds paid for relocation will not count toward the 25% owner match.